hashicorp/terraform-provider-azurerm/website/docs/r/image_builder_template.html.markdown

 ---

 * `build_timeout_minutes` - (Optional) Maximum duration to wait while building the image template.
-Defaults 4 hours.
+Defaults to `240`.
 Changing this forces a new resource to be created.

 * `customizer` - (Optional) A `customizer` block as defined below.
 Changing this forces a new resource to be created.

+-> **Note** Azure Image Builder will run through the customizers in sequential order.
+Any failure in any customizer will fail the build process.

 * `disk_size_gb` - (Optional) Size of the OS disk in GB.
 Defaults to 0 to leave the same size as the source image.
 You can only increase the size of the OS Disk (Win and Linux) but cannot reduce the OS Disk size to smaller than the size from the source image.
 Changing this forces a new resource to be created.